 - Knowledge and/or experience of the UN human rights system, especially the Human Rights Council, and other UN mechanisms and bodies

 - Experience of maintaining and adding content to websites

 How to Apply

-Interviews will be held in person at our offices in Leicester Square.
+The deadline for applications is 11:30pm Tuesday 6th October 2020.
+Interviews will be held virtually in the week commencing 12th October.
 There will be a short written assessment which you will be asked to prepare in advance.